drjubbs/dota-stats/README.md

 # Summary

-Uses Dota 2 REST API to fetch matches by skill level and hero, creates an SQLite3 database, which is in turn used to generate summary statistics.
+This program uses the Dota 2 REST API to fetch match information by skill level and hero, storing results in a configured MariaDB instance.
+The scripts are designed to be run in the background using e.g. `crontab` to continuously harvest match data.

-Key files:
+The project also includes several analysis scripts, which use a variety of a summary statistics and machine learning techniques to extract insight from the data.

+Overview of the key files:
-- `fetch.py` runs in background fetching new data.
+- `fetch.py` runs in background fetching new data, the main script which runs in the background
-- `process.py` processes database into win by position summary statistics (?)
-- `hero_overall_winrate.ipynb`: Simple calculation of a hero's winrate.

 # Setup

-Install required python packages:
+After cloning the repository, it is suggested that you setup a virtual environment and install the required python packages:

+	cd dota_stats
+	python3 -m venv env
+	source env/bin/activate
+	pip install --upgrade pipe
 	pip install -i requirements.txt

-Setup MariaDB configuration, substituting in a strong password for `password1`.
-Note that using `MyISAM` as the engine on a Raspberry PI had a profound impact on performance.
+Proceed to follow instructions to setup MariaDB on your platform.
+Login as root substituting and run the following script, substituting in a strong password for `password1`.
+Note that using MyISAM (vs. InnoDB) as the engine on a Raspberry PI had a profound impact on performance, this may not be true on all platforms.
+The following script creates the production database, you may find it helpful to repeat for a development environment.

 ```
-DROP DATABASE if exists dota;
+DROP DATABASE if exists dota_prod;
-CREATE DATABASE dota;
+CREATE DATABASE dota_prod;
-USE dota;
+USE dota_prod;
 CREATE TABLE dota_matches (match_id BIGINT PRIMARY KEY, \
                          start_time BIGINT, \
                          radiant_heroes CHAR(32), \